jdtsmith/speedrect/README.md

 ## News

-v0.4: New command `x` for moving around rectangle corners, and `M` for placing multiple-cursors on each line at the current column.
+v0.5: New command `f` to fill (wrap) text in the rectangle.
+Use prefix for fill width (defaults to rectangle width). v0.4: New command `x` for moving around rectangle corners, and `M` for placing multiple-cursors on each line at the current column.

 ## Installation